o2system/spl/README.md

 Bugs and Issues
 ---------------
-Please kindly submit your [issues at Github](http://github.com/o2system/psr/issues) so we can track all the issues along development.
+Please kindly submit your [issues at Github](http://github.com/o2system/spl/issues) so we can track all the issues along development and send a [pull request](http://github.com/o2system/spl/pulls) to this repository.

 System Requirements
 -------------------